Background information

 (Main member)

-Fort Minor is a hip hop ensemble and a side project by Mike Shinoda, one of the lead singers for the band Linkin Park.
+Fort Minor is a hip hop ensemble and a side project by Mike Shinoda, one of

 Contents